Step‑by‑Step Food Noise Tracking Process

 Adjust Non‑Medical Strategies — When you spot a pattern, test practical responses like meal timing, hydration, planned snacks, or brief distraction techniques.
 Record the strategy and its effect so you can compare results.
 For nutrition priorities while on GLP‑1, see Becky Dörner’s guidance (Becky Dörner).
 Tip: do not change medications without your clinician’s advice.

-- Export or Share with Your Clinician — Compile a concise summary of dates, craving intensity, triggers, and strategies before appointments.
+Export or Share with Your Clinician — Compile a concise summary of dates, craving intensity, triggers, and strategies before appointments.
 Organized notes help clinicians review your routine more efficiently.
-People using Pepio find it easier to bring clear, actionable logs to visits.
+Pepio lets you export clear, actionable logs for clinician visits.
 Tip: include a one‑page timeline and two example entries for context.
+You can export or prepare these summaries from Pepio.
+The iOS app provides push reminders and exportable logs.
+Try Pepio’s GLP‑1 Symptom Log, GLP‑1 Side Effect Decoder, and GLP‑1 Doctor Visit Prep to structure notes and build a one‑page summary.
+You can get the app at Download Pepio.

 - Use push notifications to prompt a quick entry after each injection.